TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/FrontendsBackends/Index.rst

    Please check the section on
    :ref:`configuration <cacheBackendRedisServerConfiguration>` and monitor memory usage (and eviction, if enabled).
-In general, you will run into problems, if not enough memory for the cache entries is reserved in the Redis server (`maxmemory`).
+Otherwise, you may run into problems, if not enough memory for the cache entries is reserved in the Redis server (`maxmemory`).